rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 }
 ```

-### 4. Handling post-transaction
+#### 4. Handling post-transaction

-When the transaction status changes, you are directly notified about the changes in the transaction through redirect URL and also on merchant's backend.
-Midtrans sends HTTP notification to merchant's backend.
+When the transaction status changes, you are directly notified about the changes in the transaction through redirect URL and also on merchant backend.
+Midtrans sends HTTP notification to merchant backend.
 This ensures that you are updated of the transaction status securely.

 HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.